 Top-ranked Georgia cruises to 45-19 win at Mississippi State

-STARKVILLE, Miss.
-(AP) No. 1 Georgia is going to the SEC championship game.
+STARKVILLE, Miss. – No. 1 Georgia is going to the SEC championship game.

 Stetson Bennett and company just keep rolling along.